 Creating the copy

 3. A warning message will pop up where you will be prompted to confirm the duplication request.
 While the price book is duplicating, it's very important that you don't change the original price book in any way.
+Click Confirm.
 The duplication may take several minutes.

 Editing the duplicated copy

-Once the Price Book has been duplicated, you can click on the pencil to Edit it's details.
-You can:
+Once the Price book has been duplicated, you can click on the pencil to edit the Price book details.